 Add this exercise routine to your pregnancy workout plan 2-3 times a week to build strength and release tight muscles.

 I’m using an exercise ball in today’s workout.
 I’m 5’8″ and use the 26″ (L) size birthing ball.
+Learn how to choose the right pregnancy ball size for you.

 Targets: Core (specifically, the transverse abdominal muscles), pelvic floor, quads and hip flexors.